Understanding Skin Temperature

 Key Reasons Skin Temperature Is Important

-Heat Loss Insight: When skin temperature stays high and sweating is ineffective, your body may not be cooling itself properly.
+- Heat Loss Insight: If skin temperature stays high and sweat evaporation isn’t effective, your body may be struggling to cool itself efficiently.

-Environmental Sensitivity: Skin temperature helps measure the impact of turf heat, direct sunlight, or hot equipment on an athlete's body.
+- Environmental Sensitivity: Skin temp reflects the real-time impact of radiant heat from turf, sun, or hot equipment directly on the body.

 Smarter Decisions with Skin Temperature Data